Aster

 Connect any AI agent to your services in one command.

 aster mcp runs an MCP server that exposes your services as tools with full type information.
-No OpenAPI specs, no REST gateways, no SDK generation — the contract is the tool definition.
+No OpenAPI mirror, no REST gateway, no SDK assembly line.
+The service schema is the tool definition.

 # Expose your service to Claude or any MCP-compatible agent